brainyshadow/BrainyShadow/README.md

 I am a student at the University of Waterloo who enjoys software development.

 My intrest in technology started when I was a kid with remote control toys.
-This quickly evolved to FPV, then into Arduino, and then into software development.
+This quickly evolved to FPV drones, then to Arduino, and then into software development.

 My favorite projects at the moment are: